 This was the last building designed by Gaudi before he embarked on his final masterpiece, La Sagrada Familia.
 The building is made of stone, but stonemasons were able to carve the stone into extraordinary curved and waved shapes.
 This residential building does not have the color of Gaudi’s other buildings but the shape is quite spectacular.

 The nickname of Casa Mila is La Perdrera which means the quarry house.
 The nickname was given because of the building’s unusual construction.
 In particular, the irregular shapes of its facade remind some of a quarry.
 The house consists of two components which are connected only by the facade, the ground floor and the roof.
 Each has its own yard and entrance.

 The interior of Casa Mila was also very innovative.
 The house has a natural ventilation system making air conditioning unnecessary.
 And as Casa Mila was designed with natural shapes there are virtually no right angles in the building.

 Casa Mila is known for the fantastic views of Barcelona that can be seen from its roof.
 The roof also contains some ornate chimneys and staircases and the attic holds a room dedicated to Gaudi.

 Casa Mila is one of the most popular tourist attractions in Barcelona.
 It is best to book tickets to visit in advance.
 There are also two unique ways to experience Casa Mila.
-The first is the Early Bird Tour of the Awakening of La Pedrera which is at 8 am and before regular opening hours.
+The first is the Early Bird Tour of the Awakening of La Pedrera, which is at 8 am and before regular opening hours.
 The second is to visit Casa Mila in the dark and experience an audio-visual art installation at one of the most famous landmarks in Barcelona.

 9. Magic Fountain (Font Magica)